tenable/cloud-security-training/lab-aws-poc-remote-deploy-aws-imds-packet-analyzer/README.md

 The lab deploys a VPC, a public subnet along with an Internet Gateway, and an EC2 instance with an Amazon Linux 2 AMI, a public IP and IMDSv1 enabled.

-Along with the provisioning of the infrastructure, an SSH key and coressponding key pair are created along with a bash script to perform the installation of aws-imds-packet-analyzer remotely.
+Along with the provisioning of the infrastructure, an SSH key and corresponding key pair are created along with a bash script to perform the installation of aws-imds-packet-analyzer remotely.

 ## Playbook